-In computed tomography, reconstruction is the core computational process of converting hundreds or thousands of 2D transmission images, known as projection data, into a 3D volumetric dataset that represents the internal structure of the scanned object.
+In computed tomography (CT), reconstruction is the core computational process of converting hundreds or thousands of 2D transmission images, known as projection data, into a 3D volumetric dataset representing the internal structure of the scanned object.

-During a CT scan, X-rays are passed through the sample as it is incrementally rotated, typically over a full 360 degrees.
-Each projection image captured is like a conventional X-ray radiograph-a "shadow image" where internal structures are superimposed.
-From these 2D images alone, it is impossible to know the precise location and geometry of internal features.
+During a CT scan, X-rays pass through the sample as it rotates, typically over a full 360 degrees.
+Each captured projection image is essentially a conventional X-ray radiograph—a "shadow image" where internal structures overlap.
+Determining the precise location and geometry of internal features from a single 2D image is impossible.

 Related Articles